Integrated Human Activity Sensing and Communications: Unique Signal Processing for HAR in Practical ISAC Deployments

 \subsection{Distributed Deployment}

-Distributed deployment can provide spatial diversity of the illuminated target and obtain human activity information from various spatial perspectives to deal with target fluctuation, greatly improving the sensing performance \cite{zhang2021enabling}.
-However, with more transmitting and receiving devices, a systematic design and arrangement, such as receiving data fusion, infrastructure deployment and scheduling issues, are indispensable.
+In a distributed system, all transmitting and receiving devices are distributed in different spatial locations, which can provide spatial diversity gains for the illuminated target, yielding augmented human activity information to deal with target fluctuation \cite{zhang2021enabling}.
+In addition to the issues of the bistatic system, in a distributed system, conceiving a systematic design and topological arrangement, as well as sophisticated data fusion, infrastructure deployment, and scheduling are indispensable.